nigelhorne/gedcom/README.md

 Adding the -c option will add the checking of missing citations.

-To sort by error type
+To sort by error type:

     gedcom -dAwWl gedcom-file.ged > /dev/null 2> /tmp/errs
     sort -t: -k2 /tmp/errs